fadushin/esp8266/micropython/uhttpd/README.md

 By itself, the `uhttpd` module is just a TCP server and framework for adding handlers to process HTTP requests.
 The actual servicing of HTTP requests is done by installing HTTP Request handlers, which are passed to the `uhttpd` server at creation time.
 It's the Request Handlers that actually do the heavy lifting when it comes to servicing HTTP requests.
 Request Handlers are triggered based on the URLs that are used by the client.
 Multiple Request Handlers can be installed, each of which can handle a special case based on a particular URL prefix.

 This package includes a Request Handler for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as a Request Handler for managing REST-ful API calls, essential components in any modern web-based application.
-The API Request Handler in turns supports the addition of application-specific API Handlers, described in more detail below.
+The API Request Handler in turn supports the addition of application-specific API Handlers, described in more detail below.

 Once started, the `uhttpd` server runs in the background, so that the ESP8266 can do other tasks.
 When the server accepts a request, however, the ESP8266 will block for the period of time it takes to process the request, i.e., read and parse the request sent from the client, dispatch the parsed request to the designated handler to get a response, and send the response back to the client.
 Ordinarily, this should only take a few milliseconds, but applications may vary in their request processing time.